 Myth: It Can Be Transmitted By Touch

 HIV can be transmitted by touch is a myth of HIV transmission that has developed a lot.
 In fact, a person does not transmit or contract HIV by touching.
 Shaking hands, cuddling, holding hands or similar types of physical contact will not transmit the virus.
-A person can only contract the virus if in contact with blood, breast milk, semen, vagi**na, rectum and prese**minal people with HIV.

 However, this fluid must also come into contact with the mucous membranes of others, such as in or in the rectum, vagi**na, pe**nis, or mouth to transmit the virus.
 Transmission occurs through the injured skin and the use of syringes.